 The International Rescue Committee responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.
 Founded in 1933 at the request of Albert Einstein, IRC offers life-saving care and life-changing assistance to refugees forced to flee from war or disaster.
 At work today in more than 30 countries and in 22 U.S. cities, IRC restores safety, dignity and hope to millions who are uprooted by conflict or disaster.
 IRC leads the way from harm to home.

 The Syria crisis is often described as the worst humanitarian catastrophe since the end of the Cold War.
-Inside Syria, 7.6 million people are internally displaced and 12.2 million are in need of humanitarian assistance, with 4.8 million in hard-to-reach areas.
-There are 4 million Syrian refugees in neighboring countries.
+Inside Syria, 6.1 million people are internally displaced and 13.1 million are in need of humanitarian assistance, with 2.1 million in hard-to-reach areas.
+There are 5.6 million Syrian refugees in neighboring countries.
 This is no short-term humanitarian episode.
 The devastating human consequences to huge numbers of people will endure for decades.
 The destruction of relationships, communities, livelihoods, homes and infrastructure will take years to repair.

-In collaboration with country leadership and the Ethics and Compliance Unit (ECU) as needed, the Compliance Coordinator will work with colleagues and field offices to create a culture reflecting the high ethical standards of IRC.
-The Compliance Coordinator will ensure that EthicsPoint is an effective complaint mechanism, accessible and known to all staff and partners.
-If an allegation of fraud or unethical behavior is made to the Compliance Coordinator, he/she will inform and report accordingly to the ECU immediately – and act as the main liaison for the country program with the ECU, keeping the CD fully informed.
-In the case of an investigation, ECU will partner with the Compliance Coordinator to provide clarity of roles in the investigation on a case by case basis.
-This could include providing documentation, access, or if so directed, conducting the investigation under ECU’s guidance and according to ECU’s standards and protocols.
+In collaboration with the SMT, the Compliance Coordinator will work with colleagues and field offices to create a culture reflecting the high ethical standards of IRC.
+The Compliance Coordinator will use IRC’s Feedback and Response Mechanism (FARM) and other relevant tools to ensure effective complaint mechanisms are accessible and known to all staff and partners.
+When an allegation of fraud or unethical behavior is made, the Compliance Coordinator will inform the Regional Compliance Coordinator (RCC) and the Ethics and Compliance Unit (ECU) immediately – if the matter has not already been reported – and act as the main liaison for the country program with the ECU.
+In the case of an investigation, the Compliance Coordinator will participate under the guidance of the ECU and provide documentation, access or, if so directed, conduct the investigation under ECU’s direction and according to ECU’s standards and protocols.

 Internal controls and compliance